sumanthtatipamula/Obsidian/Design Patterns/Creational/Factory/Factory Pattern.md

 **A:** Defining a simple factory as a static method is a common technique and is often called a static factory.
 Why use a static method?
 Because you don’t need to instantiate an object to make use of the create method.
 But it also has the disadvantage that you can’t subclass and change the behavior of the create method.

-# Reworking the PizzaStore class
+# Reworking the Pizza Store class

 Now it’s time to fix up our client code.
 What we want to do is rely on the factory to create the pizzas for us.
 Here are the changes: